Dielectric: Basic atomic model

 In the classical approach to the dielectric, the material is made up of atoms.
 Each atom consists of a cloud of negative charge (electrons) bound to and surrounding a positive point charge at its center.
 In the presence of an electric field, the charge cloud is distorted, as shown in the top right of the figure.

 This can be reduced to a simple dipole using the superposition principle.
 A dipole is characterised by its dipole moment, a vector quantity shown in the figure as the blue arrow labeled M. It is the relationship between the electric field and the dipole moment that gives rise to the behaviour of the dielectric.
 (Note that the dipole moment points in the same direction as the electric field in the figure.
-This isn't always the case, and is a major simplification, but is true for many materials.)
+This is not always the case, and is a major simplification, but is true for many materials.)

-When the electric field is removed the atom returns to its original state.
+When the electric field is removed, the atom returns to its original state.
 The time required to do so is called relaxation time; an exponential decay.

 This is the essence of the model in physics.
 The behaviour of the dielectric now depends on the situation.
 The more complicated the situation, the richer the model must be to accurately describe the behaviour.
 Important questions are: